-Course information 2016-17 AC3059 Financial management This course introduces students to the concepts and theories of corporate finance that underlie the techniques which are offered as aids for the understanding, evaluation and resolution of financial managers' problems.
-Prerequisite If taken as part of a BSc degree, courses which must be passed before this course may be attempted: AC1025 Principles of accounting.
+Course information 2020-21 AC3059 Financial management General information COURSE LEVEL: 6 CREDIT: 30 NOTIONAL STUDY TIME: 300 hours Summary This course introduces students to the concepts and theories of corporate finance that underlie the techniques which are offered as aids for the understanding, evaluation and resolution of financial managers' problems.
+Conditions Prerequisite: If taken as part of a BSc degree, the following course must be passed before this course may be attempted.
+AC1025 Principles of accounting Exclusion: You may not register for this course in the same year as: FN2190 Asset pricing and financial markets Aims and objectives This course aims to cover the basic building blocks of financial management that are of primary concern to corporate managers, and all the considerations needed to make financial decisions both inside and outside firms.

-Exclusion This course may not be taken with FN3092 Corporate finance.

-Aims and objectives This course aims to cover the basic building blocks of financial management that are of primary concern to corporate managers, and all the considerations needed to make financial decisions both inside and outside firms.
 This course also builds on the concept of net present value and addresses capital budgeting aspects of investment decisions.
 Time value of money is then applied to value financial assets, before extensively considering the relationship between risk and return.
 This course also introduces the theory and practice of financing and dividend decisions, cash and working capital management and risk management.
 Business valuation and mergers and acquisitions will also be discussed.
-Essential reading For full details please refer to the reading list.
+Learning outcomes At the end of the course and having completed the essential reading and activities students should be able to: - describe how different financial markets function - estimate the value of different financial instruments (including stocks and bonds) - make capital budgeting decisions under both certainty and uncertainty - apply the capital assets pricing model in practical scenarios - discuss the capital structure theory and dividend policy of a firm - estimate the value of derivatives and advise management how to use derivatives in risk management and capital budgeting - describe and assess how companies manage working capital and short-term financing - discuss the main motives and implications of mergers and acquisitions. - integrate subject matter studied on related modules and to demonstrate the multi-disciplinary aspect of practical financial management problems - use academic theory and research to question established financial theories. - be more proficient in researching materials on the internet and Online Library - be able to use excel for statistical analysis Essential reading For full details, please refer to the reading list.